TELOS-syslab/MerlinOSDI26AE/README.md

   --output_dir ./data/sensitivity
 ```

-`scripts/getSen.py` aggregates all selected datasets, computes relative hit
+`scripts/getSen.py` aggregates the selected datasets, computes relative hit
 ratio against `LRU`, and emits one `.dat` file per cache-size and ghost-size
 slice.
-The current repository includes these processed `.dat` files, but it
-does not include a dedicated plotting wrapper for Figure 16.

-### Figure 17: Parameter-Tracking
+### Figure 17: Access-Pattern Precision

+Recommended AE path: use the bundled `data/precision/*.dat` files and
+`scripts/plot/precision.py`.

+Estimated cost for the optional rerun: high CPU load, recommend `>=128GB` RAM,
+and the same trace storage needed for the precision traces.

 The parameter-tracking build is created under `libCacheSim/_build2/`.
-You need to prepare the traces `./CacheTrace/twitter/cluster8.oracleGeneral.bin.zst` and `./CacheTrace/fiu/fiu_webmail.cs.fiu.edu-110108-113008.oracleGeneral.zst`.

-Example commands for inspecting Merlin and baselines on individual traces are:
+Prepare
+the Twitter and FIU traces listed below, then run:

 ```bash
 bash scripts/precision.sh